 The biggest risk to Indian banks is the rise in bad loans.

 The slowdown of the economy in the last few years led to a rise in bad loans or non-performing assets (NPAs).
 These are loans which are not repaid by the borrower.
 They are, thus, a loss for the bank.

 Non-performing assets (NPA) ratio, which was 9.4% in March 2017, is estimated to have reached 10.5% in March 2018 and is predicted to go up to 11% in 2019.

-Because of this problem, despite of the headlines about banking profitability, banks and financial institutions are still not making enough return on investment, or equity.
+Because of this problem, despite the headlines about banking profitability, banks, and financial institutions are still not making enough return on investment or equity.